What Is Glycemic Control?

 Blurred vision

-Hyperglycemia alters the osmolarity of the lens, causing edema and refractive change.
-It is reversible with glycemic control.
+Hyperglycemia alters lens osmolarity, causing edema and refractive change.
+Reversible with glycemic control.

 6. 06